brainglobe/brainglobe.github.io/docs/source/documentation/general/image-definition.md

 [bg-space](https://github.com/brainglobe/bg-space) "initials" form, to describe the origin voxel.

 When you work with a stack, the origin is the upper left corner when you show the first element `stack[0, :, :]` with matplotlib or when you open the stack with ImageJ.
-The First dimension is the one that you are slicing, the second is the height of the image, and the third is the width of the image.
+The first dimension is the one that you are slicing, the second is the height of the image, and the third is the width of the image.

 If the origin of your data (first, top left voxel) is the most anterior, superior, left part of the brain, then the